zSkull162/TycoonKit/README.md

 The Unlocks is a Gameobject array, and these objects you add to the array will be what gets <b>enabled</b> when the button is purchased.
 These unlocks will be synced for in-instance players and late-joiners.

-The Previous Object is also a Gameobject, and it gets <b>disabled</b> when the button is purchased.
-The main use for this, is if you want to upgrade something.
+The Is Upgrade option shows you a Previous Object variable.
+THis is also a Gameobject, and it gets <b>disabled</b> when the button is purchased.
+The main use for this is if you want to upgrade something.
 For example:
 You have a dropper that's level 1, and you have a level 2 version set up that drops better currency.
-For an upgrade button, you would add the dropper level 2 to the unlocks, and put the dropper level 1 in the Previous Object.
+For an upgrade button, you would add the dropper level 2 to the unlocks, enable Is Upgrade, and put the dropper level 1 in the Previous Object.
 This way, the new dropper will show up, and the old one will disappear.

 One very important thing to note, is that; If you want a button to be off by default, you <b>must</b> disable the "Container Object" part of the button, and <b>not</b> the part with the Unlock Button script attatched.
-The reasoning for this, is that if you toggle the main part of the button with the script attatched, the script will disable along with the button, and disabled scripts will not run the events that allow the Unlocks to sync for late-joiners.
+The reasoning for this, is that if you toggle the main part of the button with the script attatched, the script will disable along with the button, and disabled scripts cannot sync any data.
 This also means if you want a button that unlocks other buttons, you need to add the Container Object to the unlocks, and not the part with the script.

 You will also notice the "Editor Options" dropdown at the top of the script.
 These "Set text" buttons are simply there to let you preview what the button will look like in-game.
 If you press them, it will update the Unlock Name and Cost text to show whatever you added to the respective fields.
-It does not matter whether you leave these set in-editor while you upload or test your world, as the Editor Options will <i>only</i> affect the buttons <b>in-editor</b>.
+The text is automatically set in-game aswell, so don't worry about how the text looks in-editor.

 ![Screenshot 2024-07-10 182629](https://github.com/zSkull162/TycoonKit/assets/70001936/fa02326a-d1db-4b8e-b2ff-c8e065864b3d)